play-co/billing/README.md

 The store item Product IDs must be prefixed with your bundleID (as in "com.gameshop.sword"), but you should refer to the item as "sword" in your JavaScript code.

-To be accepted on the iOS app store you must have a [Restore Purchases] button.
-See the `Restoring Purchases` section below for details.

 After building your game, you will need to turn on the IAP entitlement.
 This can be done by selecting your project, choosing the "Capabilities" tab, and turning on the In-App Purchase entitlement.
 You will be prompted to log in to your development team.

 ## Handling Purchases